juliaguida/oystercard/pills/node2.md

 ##Version 3 - Let's get an API up and running

 Putting together all that we've done so far we should be able to create a tested API endpoint that simulates at least part of the Github API.
-Below is an example set up with auto server restart dyanmic routes and ejs views.
+Below is an example set up with auto server restart dynamic routes and `ejs` views.

 https://github.com/tansaku/github_api_simulation